 - Employee data theft

-A study found 72% of employees admit to taking organizational data during their offboarding - usually by sharing files with their private email accounts.
-The files might contain Intellectual Property (IP), Personally identifiable information (PII), or anything else of critical matter that could put your organization at a disadvantage (e.g. GDPR).
-Worst of all, former employees could share this information with others (e.g. competitors) for personal or financial gain. - An entry point for hackers
+A study found that 72% of employees admit to taking organizational data during their offboarding – usually by sharing files with their private email accounts.
+The files might contain intellectual property, personally identifiable information, or anything else of critical matter that could put your organization at a disadvantage (e.g. GDPR). - An entry point for hackers

 Hackers know organizations share files with external stakeholders (e.g. freelancers) who use their private email accounts for work.
-Most private email accounts lack strong security measures, making it easier for cybercriminals to penetrate them and, through that, infiltrate your organization’s data.
-Worst of all, a compromised private email account could go unnoticed for a long time, due to the lack of security measures. - Unauthorized access to third-parties
+Most private email accounts lack strong security measures, making it easier for cybercriminals to penetrate them and infiltrate your organization’s data.
+Worst of all, a compromised private email account could go unnoticed for a long time due to the lack of security measures. - Unauthorized access to third-parties

 Some stakeholders use private email accounts to access third-party apps or services.
 However, they often fail to review the service terms and the granted privileges.
 As a result, third parties might be granted rights to access a stakeholder’s Google Drive, OneDrive, etc., and, through that, the files your organization has shared with the given private email account.